wp-plugins/mashsharer/readme.txt

 == Changelog ==

+= 2.2.9 =
+* New: Two more share counts available, Buffer and VK.
+* Fix: Blank page on php 5.3 and older versions
+* Fix: Error message 'Undefined' when sharedcount.com is used and no api key available
+* Fix: Load class RollingCurlX only when not already exists
+* Fix: Create new curl() timeout var for sharedcount class and mashengine
+* Fix: array creation $array = [] not supported in php 5.3 and older
+* Fix: Use of php type 'callable' not supported in php 5.3 and older
+* Fix: Share button url on singular pages appends query string parameter like 'year' or 'name'
+* Fix: Delete all options when uninstaling mashshare share buttons completely
+* Fix: Show 'Ask for rating' box after 7 days of installation
+* Fix: Undefined index warning when mashshare network add-on installed but disabled

 = 2.2.8 =
 * New: Integration of a new share count engine. sharedcount.com and api key is not longer needed.
 * New: Check if mashshare is used on paginated page and ' <! -- nextpage -- >' is used.
 Share primary url without page parameter